 |Agricultural or leisure||Yes, but a few||High|

 Having planning permission on a plot of land will ensure access to most lenders and can unlock the best rates.
-This is because planning permission adds even more value to land and clearly outlines the intention of what the land is going to be used for.
+This is because planning permission adds even more value to the plot and clearly outlines the intention of what the land will be used for.

 Outline Planning Permission (OPP)

 Outline planning permission (OPP) is an agreement in principle from your local planning department.
 An OPP agrees in principle that a dwelling or multiple dwellings can be built on a plot of land.
-OPP is usually valid for three years and once lapsed must be renewed.
+OPP is usually valid for three years and must be renewed once lapsed.

 - The overall layout of the proposed dwelling(s)